HR: Benefits: Federal Employees

 If You Leave SAO

-The TSP is a long term retirement savings program.
-While you are still employed by the Federal Government, you may not withdraw funds from your account (although you may borrow from your account under certain circumstances).
 The retirement income that you receive from your TSP account will depend on how much you contributed while employed and the earnings (or losses) on your contributions.
-There are several income options for you to choose from once you decide to leave Federal service.
+Several income options from which to choose are available once you decide to leave Federal service.
 For more information on your withdrawal options, please refer to the booklet, Withdrawing Your TSP Account, which may be downloaded from the TSP webpage, www.tsp.gov, or requested from the SAO Benefits Office.

 Additional Information

 TSP publications and forms are all available online at the TSP website at www.tsp.gov.
-For further information, please contact the SAO Benefits Office at (617) 495-7371.
+For further information, please contact the SAO Benefits Office at SAO-Benefits@cfa.harvard.edu.

 Section Photo